naojsoft/g2remote/operation.md

     Examine the config.yml file, and make sure that the values for the following keys are correct:
     - vnc_passwd_file: the path to the g2vncpasswd file sent to you
-    - ssh-key: the path to the NON-".pub" file generated in step 1) of the one-time setup instructions.
+    - ssh-key: the path to the *non*-".pub" file generated in step 1) of the one-time setup instructions.

     If any of these are incorrect, correct them using a text editor.